This is how much Sheffield City Council's top pensioner gets as authority faces £44m spending black hole

-'Dream' pensions of up to £80,000 slammed as Sheffield City Council faces £44m spending black hole
+'Dream' pensions of up to £80,000 slammed as Sheffield Council faces £44m spending black hole

 Cash-strapped Sheffield City Council is paying 15 pensioners more than £820,000-a year - as it faces a £44m spending black hole.